Xopt basic example¶

 Optimization¶

-Xopt conducts a single iteration of optimization by calling X.step()
+Xopt conducts a single iteration of optimization by calling X.step().
+Inside this

 function Xopt will generate a point (or set of points) using the generator object,